 Whether you’re recovering from a long night out or are just a little frazzled from the chaos of Bali, yoga is an excellent way to unwind.
 Some hatha will fix that hangover right up and, if you want a workout, vinyasa can really do a number on your muscles.

 Given the saturation of health-nuts and spiritually-inclined here, there are plenty of places to do yoga in Canggu.
-In fact, I’d say that, outside of common practitioner places like Ubud and Nusa Lembongan, Canggu is actually one of the easiest places to join a yoga session.
+In fact, I’d say that, outside of common practitioner spots like Ubud and Nusa Lembongan, Canggu is actually one of the easiest places to join a yoga session (or a Bali yoga retreat).

-The key to finding a good yoga studio in Canggu is to ask around.
+The key to finding good yoga studios in Canggu is to ask around.
 Each location utilizes different teachers who use different styles and you can never really know how they are until you try them out.

-Odyssey MVMT, Pranava, and The Practice are all good places to start looking for classes.
-Prices usually hover around $10 per session.
+ADDA Yoga, Samadi, and The Practice are all good places to start looking for classes.
+Prices usually hover around $10-$20 per session.

 • Watch out for: Guesthouses and hotels that offer their own yoga classes.